Thanneer Mathan Dinangal: Box office

 The film collected ₹13 crore from first 2 days of its release in Kerala box office.

-The film grossed $915,450 dollars from 40 screens in the opening weekend (8 – 11 August) in the United Arab Emirates—best opening of that weekend—and a total of $1,086,048 in five weeks.
+The film grossed $915,450 from 40 screens in the opening weekend (8 – 11 August) in the United Arab Emirates—best opening of that weekend—and a total of $1,086,048 in five weeks.
 It collected US$15,327 in two weeks from New Zealand and US$2,612 in the opening weekend in the United Kingdom.
 The amount from Australia in the opening weekend was US$1204.

 The film grossed ₹50 crore from 20 days at the box office, of which ₹27 crore collected from Kerala box office.

 Critical response

-Thanneer Mathan Dinangal received positive response from critics.
-Deepa Soman of The Times of India rated the film with three stars out of five.
+Thanneer Mathan Dinangal received positive reviews from critics.
+Deepa Soman of The Times of India rated the film three stars out of five.
 She praised the performances of Mathew Thomas and Anaswara Rajan while applauding Vineeth Sreenivasan for his portrayal of a different avatar he hasn't tried so far.
 According to Soman, "Tales that take one back in time, especially to the formative years of school days, can almost always be a winner.
 But, to make it a movie-long memorable affair, it takes enough of clever, relatable fun elements and smart storytelling.
 Thanneermathan is a story that succeeded in presenting them all, for most parts."

-Sajin Srijith of The New Indian Express called the film a 'high-school drama done right'.
+Sajin Srijith of The New Indian Express called the film a "high-school drama done right".
 He said: "Not many of us still have vivid memories of our school days, which surely had both pleasant and embarrassing moments that shaped our formative years.
 However that doesn't seem to be the case with writer-director Girish A.D. who, in his directional debut, manages to evoke with perfect clarity, a lot of situations that look strikingly familiar even if some of them may not have actually happened to you."

 S. R. Praveen of The Hindu praised the film calling it a school story which actually shows what kids do at school, which is not something that can be said about many other school films.
-He said that the film is School, as it is.
+He said that the film is "school, as it is".